Time to Wake Up!

 Option Two -- Clean the pumps and filters only.

 If you are good about adding water treatments regularly and don't have a great deal of muck build up on the bottom, this might be a good option for you.
 For us, we don't need the immediate gratification of a pond cleaning.
-We are willing to wait and let the pond take care of itself.
+We are willing to wait and let the treatments do the work for us.

 Option Three -- Do nothing.

 Of course with any of these options we recommend using BioClear and Clean and Remove Away Plus regularly.
+I can't really say that enough.

 Pond-Free Waterfalls

 For a pond-free cleaning, everything in the creek or stream gets rinsed off and the basin is completely pumped out.
 The pump gets cleaned.
-We recommend this every 4-5 years with a pond-free waterfall.
+We recommend doing this every 4-5 years with a pond-free waterfall.

 Option Two -- Hand pick debris and clean the pump.

 This option is just removing the large debris and leaves from the creek or stream and the top of the basin.
 Pull the pump and clean it.
 For most pond-free waterfalls, this is all that needs to be done annually.
+Sometimes this can be accomplished mostly with a leaf blower.

 Option Three -- Do nothing.

 Honestly, pond-free waterfalls are so easy!
 They really don't need much anyway.
-We do however recommend cleaning the pump annually and clean debris off the top of the basin.
+We do however recommend cleaning the pump annually and clean the debris off the top of the basin.
 Debris on the top of the basin can starve the pump and shorten its lifespan.

 So there you have it.
 Options to get your water feature going this spring.
 Remember the more prevention you do this spring, the less work you will put into your water feature this summer.
 That way you just sit back and enjoy it!

-Happy Spring!
+Happy Cleaning!

 Comments